The Ext algebra of a Brauer graph algebra: Introduction

-This work was motivated by the study of the Koszul Brauer graph algebras.
+Let $K$ be a field, ${\mathcal Q}$ a finite quiver and $I$ an admissible ideal of $K{\mathcal Q}$.
+Assume that the algebra $\Lambda = K{\mathcal Q}/I$ is finite dimensional and indecomposable.
 Koszul algebras play an important role in representation theory, and it is well-known that if $\Lambda = K{\mathcal Q}/I$ is a Koszul algebra then the Ext algebra $E(\Lambda)$ is finitely generated in degrees 0 and 1.
 Moreover the ideal $I$ is quadratic, that is, $I$ is generated by homogeneous elements of length 2.
-We determine the Koszul Brauer graph algebras in Theorem~\ref{thm:charac_Koszul}, before investigating several generalizations of this concept among Brauer graph algebras.
+This work was motivated by the study of the Koszul Brauer graph algebras, and we determine these algebras in Theorem~\ref{thm:charac_Koszul}, before investigating several generalizations of this concept among Brauer graph algebras.

-One such generalization is the class of $\cK_2$ algebras, which was introduced by Cassidy and Shelton in \cite{CS}.
-They define a graded algebra $A$ to be $\cK_2$ if $E(A)$ is generated as an algebra in degrees 0, 1 and 2.
-In Theorem~\ref{thm:fg-ext}, we shows that if a Brauer graph has no truncated edges, then the Ext algebra of the associated Brauer graph algebra is finitely generated in degrees $0, 1$ and $2$.
-We then characterize the ${\mathcal K}_2$ Brauer graph algebras in Theorem~\ref{thm:notK2}.
+One such generalization is the class of $d$-Koszul algebras, where $d \geqslant 2$; these algebras were introduced by Berger in \cite{Ber}, in order to include some cubic Artin-Schelter regular algebras and anti-symmetrizer algebras.
+Berger, Dubois-Violette and Wambst \cite{BDVW}, and Green, Marcos, Mart\'\i nez-Villa and Zhang \cite{GMMVZ} both continued the study of $d$-Koszul algebras, extending known properties of Koszul algebras.
+It has since been shown that some quantum groups and Yang-Mills algebras are included in this framework.